 We sell many of our Professional Video products and services and substantially all of our Audio and Consumer Video products and services, indirectly through resellers and distributors.
 In our Audio and Consumer Video segments, a few distributors account for a significant portion of the revenue in that segment.
 The loss of one or more key distributors could reduce our revenues.
 The resellers and distributors of our Professional Video segment products typically purchase Avid software and Avid-specific hardware from us and third-party components from various other vendors, in order to produce complete systems for resale.
 Any disruption to our resellers and distributors, or their third-party suppliers, could reduce our revenues.
 Increasingly, we are distributing our broadcast products directly, which could put us in competition with our resellers and distributors and could adversely affect our revenues.
-In addition, our resellers to sell to end-users, which could lead to a weakening of our relationships with our resellers and could adversely affect our revenues.
+In addition, our resellers could diversify the manufacturers from whom they purchase products to sell to end-users, which could lead to a weakening of our relationships with our resellers and could adversely affect our revenues.